 Linked Open Data (LOD) and Semantic Web

 The database follows the principles of Linked Open Data (LOD) for publishing structured and interoperable machine-readable data on the semantic web.
-Wikidata Q identifiers were used as URIs (Uniform Resource Identifiers) when possible for named entities such as people, organizations, locations, events and topics to distinguish between entities with the same name, and to combine pseudonyms and name variants for a single entity.
+Wikidata Q identifiers have been used as URIs (Uniform Resource Identifiers) for named entities such as people, organizations, locations, events and topics wherever possible, in order to distinguish between entities with the same name, and to combine pseudonyms and name variants for a single entity.
 To express the (hierarchical) relationship between the two entities, we used the Dublin Core metadata elements "Is Part Of", "Relation", "Replaces", and "Is Replaced By".
 See for example the entity Communauté Musulmane du Burkina Faso.

 All the data is available under a Creative Commons Attribution-NonCommercial license (CC BY-NC 4.0).

-The Islam Burkina Faso Collection OAI-PMH repository is accessible to all users and contains every documents of the database in the Dublin Core format.
+The Islam Burkina Faso Collection OAI-PMH repository is accessible to all users and contains all documents in the database in the Dublin Core format.